 UK Travel Statistics—Manchester 2019

 In 2019, international tourist spending recorded £1.7 million, while the global holiday visit value was estimated at £563,620.
-Comparing these figures to pre-pandemic levels (using 2019 as a baseline) reveals the significant impact of the global health crisis on tourism.
+Comparing these figures to pre-pandemic levels (using 2019 as a baseline) reveals the significant impact of the worldwide health crisis on tourism.

 UK Travel Statistics—Manchester 2020